 In the first week of each Fall and Spring semester we offer exams in all Calculus courses -- except for Math 103 [credit for Math 103 can be obtained only by taking the course as in Item 1 (above) or item 5 (below)].

 By passing this exam, you receive credit even if you learned the material on your own rather than in a standard course.

 Old Exams One way to evaluate yourself is simply by looking at old Final Exams: Math 1300 Math 1400 Math 1410 Math 2400 Math 2410

 See the web page exam schedule for the date, time and room of these exams.
 Sign up in the Math Department office (DRL 4W1) by noon the day the exams are given; if you do not register, you may not be allowed to take the exam.

 The content and level of difficulty of these exams are similar to the final exams given for the corresponding courses here at Penn.
 Syllabi and old exams for these courses can be downloaded from the Calculus Homepage of these courses.

-No calculators are allowed, but you may bring a two-sided 8.5 × 11 inch sheet with notes.
+No calculators are allowed, but you may bring a two-sided 8.5 × 11 inch sheet of hand written notes.
 If you pass one of these exams you will receive credit for the corresponding course, just as if you took and passed the course.